mmenestret/jdegoes.github.io/_posts/2019-01-25-zio-threads.md

  * The `lock` function locks a task to a given thread pool (even over asynchronous boundaries!), providing principled, well-defined semantics for locating tasks;
  * The `blocking` function locks a task to [ZIO](https://github.com/scalaz/scalaz-zio)'s blocking thread pool;
- * The `interruptible` function suspends a blocking effect into an interruptible `IO`, by safely delegating to Java's own thread interruption, allowing composable interruption of any blocking code.
+ * The `effectBlocking` function suspends a blocking effect into an interruptible `IO`, by safely delegating to Java's own thread interruption, allowing composable interruption of any blocking code.

 Thanks to no implicit execution contexts, no implicit context shifts, no weird edge-cases (like asynchronous boundaries shifting a task to another thread pool), built-in asynchronous and blocking thread pools, fairness and performance, and well-defined semantics, [ZIO](https://github.com/scalaz/scalaz-zio) makes it easier than ever to build applications that follow best practices.